 To the casserole dish add the onion, carrot, parsley, garlic and chilli, sauté for 2-3 minutes or until onions have softened.
 Add in the tomato paste, stir through for 20 seconds.
 Add the tomatoes and pancetta, stir.
 Add the rosemary, thyme, oregano, bay leaf, beef stock and wine.
 Season with salt and pepper, stir.
 Return the meat back to the dish, ensuring it is covered by the liquid.
 Bring it to the boil with the lid on, then put it in your preheated oven to cook for 2.5 hours.

 After the 2.5 hours, bring the casserole dish back to the stove top and simmer over low heat for 30 minutes.
-Using tongs, remove the meat from the sauce.
+In this time, once the meat has softened, using tongs, remove the meat from the sauce.
 Shred or chop up the meat, then return the meat to the sauce.
 Taste for seasoning, continue to simmer over low heat for 15-20 or until your sauce has reduced enough to coat the pasta.
 Be careful in the last 20 minutes as it can burn if not stirred frequently.
+Only cook the sauce until the meat is soft and the sauce is thick enough.

 For the pasta, bring a large pot of salted water to the boil.
 Add the pasta and cook as per packet directions.